LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/exercises.rst

 In an effort to boost account security, GitHub changed its policy.
 Users must now create a *Personal Access Token* or an *SSH key* to verify their identity.

+.. index:: personal access token, ! personal access token setup

 Setting up a token for your account is fairly straightforward.

 Create a Personal Access Token (PAT)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. index:: personal access token
+.. _personal-access-token:

 To use HTTPS to push and pull from GitHub, users must create a **personal access token**.
 A PAT takes the place of a password, and the token